 Instead of reprimanding employees right away, promote office-wide Pokémon hunts on breaks and lunch hours.

-Pokémon Go has been an extremely fast-growing mobile game,
+Pokémon Go has been an extremely fast-growing mobile game, reaching more than 1 billion downloads in April 2019.

 This program is only going to continue to evolve from here.
 Capitalizing on Pokémon Go will help your business stay current and can still be used as a marketing strategy to attract new customers.
 And if you haven’t yet, download the app and try to catch ‘em all!